UjjawalGupta0910/Basic-Encrypter/README.md

   z -> 26

-## Current Status:
+## Current Staus:

-This is an early version.
+This is the first version.

-The script currently saves the output to a predefined file path (hardcoded inside the script).
+See releases to install.

-It is not yet packaged, so it only works properly on my system.
+The file is created in the user's home directory itself.